Stefdv/gun-ui/README.md

 #### You should use this only once in your main document!

 ## But Why?
-If you don'tunderstand the purpose of Gun-Ui take a look at some of the actual gun-ui- elements. ( Not yet there though :) )
+If you don't fully understand the purpose of Gun-Ui take a look at some of the actual gun-ui- elements. ( Not yet there though :) )

 ## (NPM) Install Gun and gun-tag
 'Gun' is not provided as bower modules so we'll have to use NPM.